 The American Stonehenge

 On a barren field in Georgia, US, five granite slabs rise in a star pattern.
 Each of them weighs over 20 tons and on top of them, there is a capstone.
-Nobody knows who built it, and why they were put there, but it is believed that their purpose is to guide humanity after a predicted post-apocalyptic event that will come in the not so distant future.
+Nobody knows who built it or why they were placed there, but one popular opinion that their purpose is to guide humanity after a predicted post-apocalyptic event that will come in the not so distant future.
 The huge blocks send a message out to the world in eight different current languages, as well as four extinct ones (ancient Greek and Egyptian hieroglyphs for example).
-The set of ten guidelines has baffled people across the world, and it has been described in many ways, from perfect and utopian to satanic or a mere quirk.
+The set of ten guidelines has baffled people around the world, with descriptions ranging from perfect and utopian to satanic or quirky.
 But no matter what the case, these ten commandments should definitely get you thinking:

 Maintain humanity under 500,000,000 in perpetual balance with nature.